omalley/orc/site/develop/bylaws.md

 #### Product Release

-To make a release, the release manager creates a release canidate and a vote requiring a *lazy majority* of the active PMC members is required.
-Once the vote passes, the release canidate becomes an official release.
+To make a release, the release manager creates a release candidate and a vote requiring a *lazy majority* of the active PMC members is required.
+Once the vote passes, the release candidate becomes an official release.

 #### Adoption of New Codebase